fontforge/designwithfontforge.com/en-US/Glossary.md

 ### SIP

-Supplementary Ideographic Plane (0x20000-0x2FFFF) of unicode.
+Supplementary Ideographic Plane (0x20000-0x2FFFF) of Unicode.
 Used for rare Han characters (most are no longer in common use) See Also

 * BMP: Basic Multilingual Plane (0x00000-0x0FFFF)
 * SMP: Supplementary Multilingual Plane (0x10000-0x1FFFF)